-Lend a hand in the fight against blood cancer by hosting a #LetsNailBloodCancer party and raising funds to help register more potential lifesaving blood stem cell donors.
+Lend a hand in the fight against blood cancer by hosting a virtual #LetsNailBloodCancer party and raising funds to help register more potential lifesaving blood stem cell donors.

 It costs DKMS £40 to register each new potential blood stem cell donor.
 The money you raise at your party will help us register more donors who could be a match for a blood cancer patient in need.